kerryqwq/Transporting_Framingham_Model/README.md

 Run all code chunks
 Output will include data visualizations, summary tables, and Brier score metrics.

-## Key Findings
-The prediction model showed better performance (lower Brier score) when applied to new target populations compared to the source population.

-Performance was similar for both actual and simulated NHANES target data.

-The model performed better for women compared to men across all scenarios.

 ## References
-References are included for the modified Brier score method and related prediction model transportation techniques.
+References are included for the modified Brier score method, related prediction model transportation techniques, and data source.